FortinetCloudCSE/fortiweb-security-foundations-201/content/01chapter/03Task3.md

 ![paste-kali](paste-kali.png)

-{{% notice info %}}We are going to make a small change to Kali in order to prepare for later steps.
-Please open a terminal by clicking on the Black Icon at the bottom of the screen.{{% /notice %}}

- 4. Enter the following:
+ 4. From the Kali Linux session, open a terminal window and Enter the following:

 ```sh
 bash